 Over 50 years, the IAF has supported 5,000+ local partners—from smallholder farmers to civil society leaders, women entrepreneurs to youth innovators—to strengthen community resilience throughout Latin America and the Caribbean.
 Our grants empower local people to develop their own ideas for creating more prosperous, peaceful, and democratic communities.

 Today, we have more than 300 grantees in 24 countries throughout the hemisphere, reaching 1.8 million beneficiaries.

 Celebrate our 50 years of impact with a $50 donation so that we can continue championing grassroots development throughout the Americas: #50for50.

 Help Us Respond to Emerging Crises

-This #GivingTuesday, help us respond to emerging crises by championing community-led grassroots solutions to pressing crises affecting the region.
+Your donation will help us champion community-led grassroots solutions to pressing crises affecting the region.